onuse/em-brain/README.md

 This project explores fundamental questions about intelligence, memory, and goal formation.
 Contributions welcome in:
 - Memory dynamics and consolidation algorithms
-- Drive system design and multi-objective optimization
+- Motivator system design and multi-objective optimization
 - Performance optimization and scalability
 - Real-world robotics integration
 - Emergent behavior analysis